Dr Charis Enns

 |Telephone (International):||+44 114 222 7939|

 Charis is a Lecturer in International Development in the Department of Geography at the University of Sheffield.
 She is also an Affiliated Researcher at the East African Institute at Aga Khan University.
-Before moving to Sheffield, Charis was a Postdoctoral Fellow in the Department of Political Science and International Development Studies at the University of Guelph in Canada.
+Before moving to Sheffield, Charis was a Postdoctoral Fellow at the University of Guelph in Canada.
 She completed her PhD at the University of Waterloo.
-Her doctoral and postdoctoral research were funded by the Social Science and Humanities Research Council of Canada.

 My research interests lie at the intersection of human geography, critical development studies and political economy and ecology.
-I am currently researching the impacts of large-scale investments in land and natural resources on rural landscapes and livelihoods.
-I am also interested in corporate social responsibility and corporate-community engagement practices around sites of investment.
-Key themes running through my work include governance, citizenship, territory, mobility and livelihoods.
+I research the impacts of large-scale investments in land and natural resources on rural landscapes and livelihoods.
+I am also interested in corporate social responsibility and corporate-community engagement practices around sites of large-scale land investment.
+Key themes running through my work include governance, citizenship, territory, mobility, knowledge, land and livelihoods.

 Resource extraction and rural lives

-I am interested in understanding the impacts of resource extraction on rural people and ecologies.
-As part of this work, I have examined the impacts of mining and oil and gas exploration and extraction on various rural livelihood systems, including pastoralists, hunter-gatherers and fisher communities residing near sites of resource exploration and extraction.
-I have also looked at the strategies used by rural people to negotiate and resist extractive investments that fail to serve their interests.
+My doctoral and postdoctoral research focused on the impacts of resource extraction on rural people and ecologies.
+As part of this work, I have examined the impacts of mining and oil and gas exploration and extraction on various rural livelihood systems in East and Central Africa, including pastoralism and fishing.
+I have also looked at the strategies used by rural actors to negotiate and resist extractive investments that fail to serve their interests.

-I study the politics of corporate social responsibility (CSR).
-This work looks at the complicated and uneasy relationships that emerge between extractive companies, communities and government actors, as corporations become increasingly involved in social service delivery through CSR.
+Some of my past research has looked at the complicated and uneasy relationships that emerge between extractive companies, communities and government actors, as corporations become increasingly involved in everyday life and service provision through their CSR.
 I am also interested in understanding the implications of a growing trend where extractive companies integrate biodiversity conservation into their CSR – often by working in partnership with conservation organizations.
-Some of this research has been funded by the Social Science and Humanities Research Council of Canada.

-I currently teach undergraduate and postgraduate course modules on: geographies of development; environment and development; political geography; and research design and methods.
-I have previously designed and taught courses on: development theory; environment and society; and critical security studies.
+I currently teach undergraduate and postgraduate course modules on geographies of development, environment and development and research design and methods.
+I have previously designed and taught courses on development theory and practice, environment and society and critical security studies.

-Enns, C. (2017).
+Enns, C. (2019).
 Infrastructure projects and rural politics in northern Kenya: the use of divergent expertise to negotiate the terms of land deals for transport infrastructure.
-The Journal of Peasant Studies.
+The Journal of Peasant Studies, 46(2), 358-376.

 Enns, C., & Bersaglio, B. (2016).
 Pastoralism in the time of oil: Youth perspectives on the oil industry and the future of pastoralism in Turkana, Kenya.
 The Extractive Industries and Society, 3, 160-170.